Maro5ak/semestralproject/README.md

 - Arrow keys controls

 ### How to play
 - Use arrow keys to move the tiles on the board.
-All of the tiles then move to that direction.
+All of the tiles then move in that direction.
 - Try to merge tiles with same values to join them together.
 - The goal is to reach 2048.